Rattlesnake Pro Review

 Of course, this does not mean that this will completely mitigate brain trauma.
 I don’t want to insinuate that you will not receive a TBI while wearing this overlay.
 Nothing we wear can guarantee that.
 But from my experience of being hit in the head with a variety of overlays, these rigid ones by far feel the best.
 I feel impacts significantly less and I would wear this 10/10 times over something like the SPES Unity.
 And this Pro version I feel is worthwhile enough to choose instead of the standard version.
 At the time of this review there is only a $20 difference between the two, which to me, makes it absolutely a no-brainer.
 Each one of the above points to me would be worth the $20, but all 3?
 Easy.

-Another negative thing I hear about these is some people say it makes them feel like they have bobbleheads.
-I personally don’t feel that but I could see where people could be coming from as it is a bit bulkier than the super slim overlay designs.
-However, looking at people wearing them, visually it looks fine.
+A thing I hear about these is some people say it makes them feel like they have giant bobbleheads.
+I personally don’t feel that way, but it is a bit bulkier than the super slim overlay designs.
+However, looking at people wearing them, visually it looks fine to me.
 I don’t think anyone looks like they activated a big head mode like in NBA Jam or Tony Hawk.
-I personally feel that the mild bulk increase is worth getting used to as I feel significantly less force behind head hits.
+I personally feel that the mild bulk increase is worth getting used to as people feel significantly less force behind head hits.
 But not everyone prioritizes the same things, so that’s up to you.

 Thanks for reading my review, hopefully you found it useful.
 If you’d like to pick up this mask I highly recommend North Armoury.
 They are great to work with and do a great job being involved with the community. https://northarmoury.ca/rattlesnake-pro-overlay/